 Make sure you have an up to date and valid passport.
-For travel to places including Japan, USA and Canada your passport must be valid for the period of intended stay.
+For travel to common ski destinations including Japan, USA and Canada your passport must be valid for the period of intended stay.
 If you are travelling to other countries, it may need to be valid for at least 6 months beyond intended stay.

 Check you have the correct travel visas to transit through and enter your travel destinations.
 Some countries don’t require you to have a visa depending on where you are travelling from.

 It is essential to take out a good travel insurance policy prior to your departure.
 We recommend and sell Comprehensive Travel Insurance.
+You can purchase online or talk to us for a quote.
 If you have a different policy, we recommend you check the inclusions/exclusions carefully.
-Heli/cat/back-country may require additional cover.

 If you have planned to rent a vehicle don’t forget to take your driver licence with you.
 Note that some regions require an international licence.